 Frequently Asked Questions (FAQs)

-Can we plan this trip on our own, or do we need to hire a safari outfitter?
+Can we plan this trip independently, or do we need to hire a safari operator?

 Planning this on your own is relatively easy, and Elephant Plains is exceptionally helpful in addressing any questions related to your safari inquiries.